 If you've been awarded workers' comp benefits (or settled a workers' comp claim), and your injuries have since gotten worse, you might be entitled to additional benefits.

 Here's what you need to know about reopening a workers' comp claim if your illness or injury has worsened.

 Most states allow injured workers to reopen their claims if there's medical evidence that their injuries have gotten significantly worse (and there was no other injury or other intervening cause).

 Each state has its own time limits and other restrictions on reopening a claim.
 (See our article on reopening a closed workers' comp case for more details.)

-A few years ago, I was working in a shipping warehouse when a coworker caused a heavy box to fall on me.
-I had some pretty severe back pain and received treatment for about a year, mostly injections and physical therapy.
-At the time, my doctor said that I wasn't a candidate for surgery and I settled my workers' compensation case.
+A few years ago, Jason was working in a shipping warehouse when a coworker caused a heavy box to fall on him.
+Jason had some pretty severe back pain and received treatment for about a year, mostly injections and physical therapy.
+At the time, his doctor said that he wasn't a candidate for surgery, so he settled his workers' compensation case.

-Of course, if your back pain qualifies as a "new" injury, you can file a new workers' compensation claim.
-To qualify, there would have to be some type of incident or other working conditions that caused the new injury.
-Because it can be difficult to tell whether an injury is new or not, you should consult with a workers’ compensation attorney before filing a claim.
+Of course, if your worsening condition qualifies as a "new" injury, you can file a new workers' compensation claim.
+To qualify, there would have to be some type of incident or other working conditions that caused the new injury—for instance, if your current work duties exacerbated a pre-existing back condition.